nohal/imgkap/README.md

 	lat to be between -85 and +85 degree lon to be between -180 and +180 degree different formats are accepted : -1.22  1°10'20.123N  -1d22.123 ...
-	x;y can be used if lat lon is not a left, top and right, bottom point lat0 lon0 x0;y0 must be in the left or right, upper third lat1 lon1 x1;y1 must be in the right or left, lower third Options :
+	x;y pixel points can be used if lat lon defines not the image edges. lat0 lon0 x0;y0 must be in the left or right, upper third lat1 lon1 x1;y1 must be in the right or left, lower third Options :